kogo59/The_Central_Caucasus_and_Bashan/chapters/09_Chapter.md

 each for his bed, to prevent the sleeper rolling away down the slope.
-Having lighted a fire, we ransacked our bags, laid together what little provision there was left, and set aside one roll for the morning; the next thing was to divide the vest into portions; each man got a slice of bread about two inches square, and half the limb of a chicken.
+Having lighted a fire, we ransacked our bags, laid together what little provision there was left, and set aside one roll for the morning; the next thing was to divide the rest into portions; each man got a slice of bread about two inches square, and half the limb of a chicken.
 After this frugal supper had been disposed of, we covered ourselves as far as possible with our mackintoshes, and lay down to court sleep, but we had not long dozed off, when several big drops of rain